chef/automate/components/automate-chef-io/content/docs/datafeed.md

 ## Data Feed Output Syntax and Details

-The exported data consists of line-separated JSON strings.
+The outputted data from Data Feed consists of line-separated JSON strings.
 Each line represents the data for one node.
 Each line is of the format: